endless-sky/endless-sky-wiki/CreatingOutfits.md

 The other attributes include:

+* `active cooling`: amount of cooling this outfit provides when heat is at 100%, at which level it will consume its entire `cooling energy`.
+When heat is at 0%, no energy is consumed and no active cooling is provided.
 * `afterburner energy`: energy consumed by the afterburner in one frame.
 * `afterburner fuel`: fuel consumed by the afterburner in one frame.
 * `afterburner heat`: heat produced by the afterburner in one frame.